Photo Source: Anonymous

 |Affinity Bloc:||South Asian Peoples|

 Rice and wheat are their staple food.
 They drink alcohol and chew tobacco locally known as Khaine and Guraku.
 Their mother tongue is Bengali.
-They are also conversant with the Hindi and Oriya languages.
+Family heads negotiate marriages, which are monogamous, meaning it’s one man and one woman.